trntv/apis-list/apis/thumbnails-cloud/thumbnails-cloud.md

 # Thumbnails Cloud

-cloud API generates JPG and PDF file previews for all common document formats, using a super simple API.
-Get an API token for $15/mo, and create an unlimited number of preview images!.
+Cloud API generates JPG and PDF file previews for all common document formats, using a super simple API.
 The simplest API for generating file thumbnails that you've ever seen.
-The thumbnails

 ##  🔗 Links
 **Docs / Website**: https://thumbnails.cloud